e-j-w/ChartOfNuclides/doc/BUILDING.md

 # Building from source

-The current code has been tested under Arch Linux and Debian 12 as of December 2024, though most recent Linux distros should work as well.
+The current code has been tested under Arch Linux and Debian 12 as of January 2025, though most recent Linux distros should work as well.
 The plan is to eventually support other platforms (Windows especially) once a stable SDL3 release is available.

 ## Using Flatpak